The Center Potsdamer Platz

-The Sony Center is a Sony-sponsored complex of eight buildings located at the Potsdamer Platz in Berlin, Germany, designed by Helmut Jahn.
-It opened in 2000 and houses Sony's German headquarters.
+The Center Potsdamer Platz (known as Sony Center until March 2023) is a complex of eight buildings located at the Potsdamer Platz in Berlin, Germany, designed by Helmut Jahn.
+It opened in 2000 and housed Sony's German headquarters.
 The cinemas in the center were closed at the end of 2019.

 History

 In the early 20th century, the site was originally home to Berlin's bustling city center.
 During World War II, it was the location of the infamous Nazi People's Court.
 Most of the buildings in its vicinity were destroyed or damaged during World War II.
 From 1961 onwards, most of the area became part of the "No Man's Land" of the Berlin Wall, resulting in the destruction of the remaining buildings.
 After the fall of the Berlin Wall on 9 November 1989, the square became the focus of attention again, as a large (some 60 ha), attractive location in the heart of a major European capital city had suddenly become available.

 As part of a redevelopment effort for the area, the space was to be developed.
 In 1992, Sony acquired the 30,000 m2 site from the Berlin city government for 97.2 million German marks, about US$61.6 million.
 Shortly after, the European Commission briefly investigated whether Sony paid less than the market price.
 Over the following years, a total of eight buildings were designed by Helmut Jahn and Peter Walker as landscape architect, and construction was completed in 2000 at a total cost of 750 million euros.

 The iconic 4,000 m² vaulted roof covering the central open area between the main buildings was engineered and built by Waagner-Biro using steel, glass and translucent fabric.

 In February 2008 Sony sold the Sony Center for less than 600 million euros to a group of German and US investment funds, including investment bank Morgan Stanley, Corpus Sireo and an affiliate of The John Buck Company.
 The group sold the Sony Center to the National Pension Service of South Korea for 570 million euros in 2010.

 In 2017, Oxford Properties and Madison International Realty acquired the complex for close to 1.1 billion euros.

 From 1999 until 2019, CineStar operated a cinema, Cinestar Sony Center, and an IMAX theater in the center.
 Both were used for screenings in the Berlin International Film Festival until their closure.